 What I Did On My Holidays / 4160 Tuesdays / Sarah Mc Cartney

 One whiff and sweet memories of easy-going days and joyful summertime thrills came to life again!
-The joy of simple things, like having an ice-cream after the beach, enjoying sea-breeze rolling in after the sunset while still feeling the scent of remaining suntan lotion on your glowing skin, and the sound of crickets echoing in the dark as the night rolls in.
+The joy of simple things, like having an ice-cream after the beach, enjoying the sea-breeze rolling in after the sunset while still feeling the scent of remaining suntan lotion on your glowing skin, and the sound of crickets echoing in the dark as the night rolls in.
 Paradise.
 Lost?
 Not with this perfume!

 It’s almost photorealistic, a flashback straight to my childhood days: sitting on a bench at a boardwalk in a small fisherman village, somewhere at the Adriatic Coast, feeling and observing sunset after a whole afternoon spent at the beach.
 Holding a crunchy ice-cream cone with three big scoops of ice-cream melting quickly, and trickling down on my hand.
 Carelessly stretched out legs, tanned feet in flip-flops, sea-salt in the hair, and wearing an old and faded T-shirt: I just realized how much I miss all that.
 And yes, lavender in my garden is blooming right now.

 What I Did On My Holidays fascinates me with a punch of minty-freshness in the opening that hovers like fluffy mist over the coconut -on- sea rocks structure.

 It has a cooling effect at first, feeling almost like freshly prepared mint-lemonade poured over a heap of ice cubes.
 The fragrance gradually turns slightly gourmand, but never too heavy, never too sweet!

 Funny, but at one moment it reminded me of lavender flavored ice-cream I enjoyed in Grasse, and that IS a happy summertime memory for me.